poshi1865/chip-8-rust/README.md

 ### Chip 8 emulator for rust practice

-The emulator currently successfully runs the rom for the IBM logo.
+The emulator currently successfully runs most of the roms in this repo.
+I however don't think key input has been setup properly.